High levels of arsenic and cadmium found in rice sold in stores across U.S., report finds

 A new report is bringing attention to toxic heavy metals and elements such as arsenic, cadmium, lead and mercury that could be in your rice.

-The report, which comes from Healthy Babies, Bright Futures, an organization focused on babies' exposure to toxic chemicals, found arsenic in 100% of rice samples purchased from stores across the U.S.
+The report, which comes from Healthy Babies, Bright Futures, an organization focused on babies' exposure to toxic chemicals, says arsenic was found in 100% of 145 rice samples purchased from stores across the U.S.

 One in four rice samples also exceeded the federal limit of 100 parts per billion (ppb) of inorganic arsenic set by the U.S. Food and Drug Administration for infant rice cereal in 2021, according to the report.